 If searching for an actor whose name contains punctuation of any kind, such as:

-Kim Zimmer Actress or Kim Zimmer Guiding Light
+Jon Lindstrom Soap Opera Magazine 1998 or Kim Zimmer Actress Guiding Light

 This will only muddy your search returns...you may get zero results or only a fraction of what is really available.
 Search for the performer's name only.
+Use the dropdown category box to search only for certain magazine titles from specific years.
 Click on a few item descriptions to get a feel for how they are written.
 We never refer to anyone as an actor or actress.

 Do not search for more than one actor's name at a time.
 For example, do not type in "Austin Peck & Christie Clark" in the searchbox.
 Search for only one name at a time.
 The fewer keywords used in your search, the more accurate and relevant your search returns will be.